noah/riddim/README.md

 ## Introduction

-RiDDiM is an audio streaming server written in python.
+riddim is an audio streaming server written in python.
 It has the following features:

         + Multithreaded, supports multiple clients